stanchiang/Luxyy/README.md

 - button UI --needs polish

 ##### browseDetail
+- ~~initial zoom on image is set by width of view~~
+- ~~image gallery~~
+- allow getting/setting swipe decision
 - update UI for buttons
-- zoom in on images -- in progress
-- needs to set min,max, and initial zoom on images
-- allow getting/setting swipe decision
-- ~~image gallery~~
 - spec out the rest of this page

 ### profile page